Download Careers360 App

 Millions of sperm are produced daily

-One egg per menstrual cycle
+One egg per phase of menstrual cycle

 Meiotic Divisions